 We launched our supermario Cat Complex.
 Which received an over whelming amount of attention online.

 In the last year, we’ve been lucky enough to receive a lot of attention online, including a write-up by NBC news and an interview an BBC Radio in the UK.
 We eventually got backed up to the point that we couldn’t keep working our other jobs and moved to Grand Rapids, MI to pursue building cat furniture full time.

 This was a huge deal at the time.
 Megan and I moved into a two bedroom townhome with a two car garage.
 We planned to make it a cat furniture super factory.
 But two months and 3 employees later it was crowded and unmanageable… and cold, because our super factory garage wasn’t heated.

 OUR FIRST COMMERCIAL SPACE

 We ended up getting a commercial space, which made it the fourth time moving the workshop in less then a year.
-After five months in the new space, we have nine wonderful employees and are quickly outgrowing our new space.
+After five months in the new space, we had nine wonderful employees and were quickly outgrowing our new space.

 We are absolutely blown away that we’re able to be doing this for a living.
 Huge thanks to everybody that’s helped us get to this point, whether you’ve bought one of our pieces or mentioned the shop to a friend.
 We are so lucky to have such great fans.